 The Carmel Country Club has sought to stay relevant since opening its first golf course during 1950.
-Perhaps the only architect more trendy at the time outside of George Cobb, the designer of the South course, would be Robert Trent Jones.
-Although the club may not have booked Jones then, they did when they overhauled the course between 2009-’11.
+Perhaps the only architect more trendy at the time, apart from George Cobb the designer of the South course, would be Robert Trent Jones.
+Although the club may not have booked Jones then, they did when they overhauled the course between 2009 and 2011.
 More specifically, they hired RTJ’s son Rees to handle the redesign.

 The result was a thoroughly modern course that both reworked the routing and added considerable distance to the back tees; the course now plays to more than 7,500 yards.